janniec/Hierarchical_Text_Classification/README.md

 ## Next Steps
 Natural Langauge Processing projects generally require large amounts of data, which are almost always in shortage.
 Next steps will be to gauge FastText's performance at varying amounts of training data against varying amounts of holdout data.

-In addition, FastText has option to predict not only labels but also probabilities of labels.
+In addition, FastText has the ability to output not only predicted labels but also probabilities of associated with predictions.
 Next steps may include cleaning up predictions, especially false positives, by setting thresholds on prediction probabilities.